History of the FA Cup: Own goals

 In 1877, Lord Kinnaird scored the first own goal in the final with Wanderers defeating Oxford University 2–1.

 In the 1946 final, Bert Turner from Charlton Athletic became famous for scoring for both sides – first he put a goal in his own net, only to equalise from a free kick a minute later.
 Tommy Hutchison would repeat the feat (in reverse) for Manchester City in 1981, as did Gary Mabbutt of Tottenham Hotspur in 1987.

 Age records

 Billy Hampson of Newcastle United, the oldest FA Cup finalist, was 41 years and 257 days old when his side beat Aston Villa 2–0 in the 1924 Final.

 In 1983, Norman Whiteside, at 18 years and 18 days, became the youngest player ever to score in an FA Cup final, whilst playing for Manchester United against Brighton & Hove Albion.
-As of 2020 this record remains unbroken.
+As of 2024 this record remains unbroken.

-On 12 September 2020, Evander Grubb scored a brace for Bristol Manor Farm in their 5–1 victory over Cadbury Heath aged 16 years and 54 days to become the youngest ever goal scorer in the competition.
+On 6 August 2022, Finn Smith scored for Newport (IOW) in their 1–3 victory over Fleet Town aged 16 years and 01 days to become the youngest ever goal scorer in the competition.

-In 2004, Curtis Weston of Millwall became the youngest ever player to play in the final at the age of 17 years and 119 days, beating the record of James F. M. Prinsep of Clapham Rovers set in the 1879 Final.
+In 2004, Curtis Weston of Millwall became the youngest ever player to play in the final at the age of 17 years and 119 days, beating the record of James F. M. Prinsep of Clapham Rovers set in the 1879 final.